wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 │  │ You can:                                                │    │
 │  │   • Merge adapters into base model (full 28 GB)         │    │
 │  │   • Keep adapters separate (50 MB) for quick switching  │    │
-│  │   • Share only the 50 MB adapters (as you did)          │    │
+│  │   • Share only the 50 MB adapters                       │    │
 │  └─────────────────────────────────────────────────────────┘    │
 └─────────────────────────────────────────────────────────────────┘</pre>